Last updated on:

 Scopes that have a larger aperture are generally chosen by those who wish to view very dim objects like deep space star clusters and nebulae.

-But if you’re just content with viewing objects of the Milky Way and go on a lot of stargazing trips, then a portable scope with a smaller aperture can be the way to go.
+But if you’re just content with viewing objects of the Milky Way and go on a lot of stargazing trips, then a portable model with a smaller aperture can be the way to go.

 Some of the good telescopes will have a good balance between aperture and portability to make for a better experience.